rohanpadhye/blog/_posts/2020-04-01-On-The-Origin-Of-Programs.md

 ## The Origin Problem

-Let us first define the problem with an example.
+Let us illustrate the problem with an example.
 You are probably reading this article on a computer.
 In fact, you are probably using some program to read this article.
 There are likely many other programs currently running on your computer.
-Depending on your operating system, you can find the list of such programs by launching the task manager, the activity monitor, or by screaming "Hey Google, what's currently running?".
+Depending on your operating system, you can find the list of such programs by launching the task manager, the activity monitor, or by screaming "*Hey Google, what's currently running?*".
 If you are like me, you've probably wondered: where do these programs come from?
-Were they always running, or was there ever a *beginning*?
+Were they always running, or was there ever a beginning?
 This is the *Origin Problem*.
-It is formally stated as follows: "Given an arbitrary running program and its current state, has it always been running?"

 Now, stay with me here.
 I know that physics dictates that there *must* have been a beginning because somebody had to physically build the computer on which the program is running and of course because the universe only came into existence on January 1, 1970 at 00:00:00 UTC.
 However, the computer scientists among you will appreciate that since [physics](https://en.wikipedia.org/wiki/Ultimate_fate_of_the_universe) is never used to resolve the [Halting Problem](https://en.wikipedia.org/wiki/Halting_problem), it is also inappropriate to resolve the Origin Problem.
 Can we reason about this problem using pure computer science?